smokeyblues/smokeyblues/README.md

 ## Hi there 👋

-My name is Aaron and I am a full-stack developer working on creating interactive projects/games that help people be better storytellers.
+My name is Aaron and I am working on a storyteller's game--like Rocksmith for Filmmakers; a first-person shooter for visual storytellers.

 <!--
 **smokeyblues/smokeyblues** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.